tiongsikng/docker/README.md

 ### docker
-NVIDIA Cuda Docker with Jupyterlab
+NVIDIA Cuda Docker with Jupyterlab.

 *Assuming that Ubuntu is used.*